St Stephen's Basilica guide: tickets, tours and what to see inside

 Classical orchestra concerts: Various ensembles perform in the nave throughout the year.
 These range from chamber music to full orchestral programmes; summer sees the most frequent scheduling.

 Tickets: 3 500–8 000 HUF for most concerts; book ahead during July–August.
 The Basilica website and GYG both sell tickets.
+The Basilica organ concert ticket is the simplest way to secure a seat for the regular evening programme without navigating the Hungarian-language box office.

 For broader context on Budapest’s classical music scene, the classical concerts guide covers the Opera House, the Liszt Academy and other venues.